Link grammar: Applications

-events described in news articles, as well as experimental machine translation systems from English to German, Turkish, Indonesian. and Farsi.
+events described in news articles, as well as experimental machine translation systems from English to German, Turkish, Indonesian. and Persian.

-The Link Grammar link dictionary is used to generate and verify the syntactic correctness of three different natural language generation systems: NLGen, NLGen2 and microplanner/surreal.
+The link grammar link dictionary is used to generate and verify the syntactic correctness of three different natural language generation systems: NLGen, NLGen2 and microplanner/surreal.
 It is also used as a part of the NLP pipeline in the OpenCog AI project.